Career Definition for a Technical Project Manager

 Computer Systems Analyst

-A bachelor's degree is a normal requirement for this job and may be in information science or liberal arts with extensive coursework in computer programming or information technology.
+A bachelor's degree is a normal requirement for this job and maybe in information science or liberal arts with extensive coursework in computer programming or information technology.
 These analysts study organizations' procedures and computer systems, checking for efficiency.
-Much faster than average growth in available positions was projected by the BLS, with a 21% increase expected from 2014-2024.
-In 2015, computer systems analysts earned an annual median salary of $85,800 per the BLS.
+Average growth in available positions was projected by the BLS, with a 9% increase expected from 2016-2026.
+In 2018 computer systems analysts earned an annual median salary of $88,740 per the BLS.